The Ultimate Lighting Kit for Wedding Photographers

 Broad Availability of Lighting Products

-I think my favorite aspect of shooting with the Godox ecosystem is the huge variety of lighting gear that is available.
-Speedlights and strobes in a huge range of size and power are available.
+I think my favorite aspect of shooting with the Godox ecosystem is the large variety of lighting gear that is available.
+Speedlights and strobes in a wide range of size and power are available.

 I also have a several of the more powerful V1 round-head speedlights.
-These can also be used as the on-camera main flash or a remote, and this flexibility is a godsend sometimes.
+These can also be used as the on-camera main flash if I'm in a situation where I need more power than the little V350 provide, or as a remote, and this flexibility is a godsend sometimes.

-The AD600 is my preferred tool for outdoor bridal portraits, where the slower and more deliberate pace of these shoots makes it worth the tradeoff in mobility to have the extra power at my disposal, especially when using a larger modifier.
+The AD600 is my preferred tool for outdoor bridal portraits, especially when I have to deal with the sun (such as late morning or early afternoon sessions) but still want to use a larger modifier.
+The slower and more deliberate pace of these shoots makes it worth the tradeoff in mobility to have the extra power at my disposal.

-Plus there are other strobes in various powers and sizes in between these that have been mentioned.
-And all of them can be controlled either with an on-camera Godox flash, or with a Godox trigger like the XPro (if your shooting in a scenario that doesn't require an on-camera flash).
+In short, there are a wide variety of Godox strobes in various powers and sizes, and all of them can be controlled either with an on-camera flash, or with a trigger like the X3 or XPro (if your shooting in a scenario that doesn't require an on-camera flash).
 Power can be controlled manually, or with TTL on most of the strobes.
-HSS is also supported.
+High-speed sync is also supported, but of course, given that HSS drastically reduces the amount of usable power a flash can produce, my preference in bright light when I don't want to stop down the aperture is to stay at the camera's maximum sync speed and use a three stop ND filter to bring down the ambient.
+The Sony A1's 1/400-1/500 sync speed on mechanical shutter also helps with this.

 Value & Longevity